fashahabi/DRAGAN-Feature-Matching/README.md

 ## Contributing

 We welcome contributions to enhance the functionality and performance of the models.
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
+If you have any suggestions, bug reports, or feature requests, please contact me.

 ## Citation
 @misc{nejad2023stock,